 The development hereby permitted shall be carried out retained in accordance with the following approved plan:- unless otherwise agreed in writing by the local planning authority through the approval of a nonmaterial amendment to the permission.
-Reason: So as to define this permission.

-• HALL-BSP-ZZ-XX-DR-C-100 Rev P6 deposited 7th April 2019
+• HALL-BSP-ZZ-XX-DR-C-100 Rev P6 deposited 7th April 2019 (Notwithstanding gradients) and (ref.
+37049-BSP-ZZ-XX-DR-C-101 Rev P3)